Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The Town Council approves the recommended fee developed by Town staff roughly 1-2 months before the “new sticker year.”
 The fee is established by projecting the minimum user fee to fully fund the Transfer Station Enterprise Fund for the upcoming year.
 All Transfer Station sticker fees (and PAYT revenue) is deposited in a town-managed Transfer Station Enterprise Fund to provide the money needed to pay for the Town’s solid waste and recycling program.

-Due to multiple sources of information (RIRRC, our selected Transfer Station operator Vinago/Waste Connections, the Recycling Coordinator, the Town's website, Rules document, rumors around Town, etc.) inconsistencies and misinformation can develop.
+Due to multiple sources of information (RIRRC, our selected Transfer Station operator Waste Connections [formerly Vinagro], the Recycling Coordinator, the Town's website, Rules document, rumors around Town, etc.) inconsistencies and misinformation can develop.

 Mattresses and box spring collections were defined by RI Law 2013-423 and the fee for soiled mattresses or box springs was raised from $50 to $70 in the middle of 2018.

-That being said, the Town, Town Council, and the Solid Waste Recycling Committee (SWRC) is continually working to ensure that the numerous informational sources (many of which currently have no version control affixed to them) are in harmony and do not contradict each other.
+That being said, the Town, Town Council, and the Solid Waste Recycling Committee (SWRC) is continually working to ensure that the numerous informational sources are in harmony and do not contradict each other.

 The Town Council formed the Solid Waste Recycling Committee (SWRC).
 Its mission is to increase the recycling/diversion rate, review problems and develop solutions that are recommended to the Town Council.

-The SWRC also helps create an Annual Report that helps set town policy and budgets relating to solid waste disposal and recycling.
+The SWRC also helps create an Annual Report that assists in developing town policy and budgets relating to solid waste disposal and recycling.